Eric Haase Player Props: Tigers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Padres pitching staff ranks 13th in the league.

 - The Padres have the fourth-ranked team ERA among all MLB pitching staffs (3.81).

+- Musgrove (9-2 with a 3.16 ERA and 86 strikeouts in 85 1/3 innings pitched) tries for his 10th win when he gets the start for the Padres, his 16th of the season.

-- In his most recent time out on Sunday against the Philadelphia Phillies, the righty went 5 1/3 innings, allowing five earned runs while surrendering seven hits.
+- His most recent appearance was on Tuesday against the Toronto Blue Jays, when the righty tossed six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.